 Marriott has agreed to hold a special meeting of its stockholders as soon as is reasonably practicable for the purpose of obtaining Marriott stockholder approval of the Marriott stock issuance proposal.
 Subject to the ability of Marriott's Board to make an adverse recommendation change, Marriott must, through Marriott's Board, recommend to its stockholders the approval of the Marriott stock issuance proposal.
-Marriott's Board has determined that the merger agreement, the Combination Transactions, the issuance of shares of Marriott common stock in the Initial Holdco Merger and the other transactions contemplated thereby are advisable, fair to and in the best interest of Marriott and its stockholders; authorized and approved the merger agreement, the issuance of shares of Marriott common stock in the Initial Holdco Merger and the other transactions contemplated thereby are advisable, fair to and in the best interest of Marriott and its stockholders; authorized and approved the merger agreement, the issuance of shares of shares of marriott common stock in the Initial Holdco Merger and the other transactions contemplated thereby as unanimous vote of its directors; and adopted resolutions directing that the Marriott stock issuance proposal be submitted to Marriott stockholders for their consideration.
+Marriott's Board has determined that the merger agreement, the Combination Transactions, the issuance of shares of Marriott common stock in the Initial Holdco Merger and the other transactions contemplated thereby are advisable, fair to and in the best interest of Marriott and its stockholders; authorized and approved the merger agreement, the issuance of shares of Marriott common stock in the Initial Holdco Merger and the other transactions contemplated thereby by a unanimous vote of its directors; and adopted resolutions directing that the Marriott stock issuance proposal be submitted to Marriott stockholders for their consideration.